 Accountability and quality control

-Tracking changes through time
+Track changes through time

 To learn the volume of edits over time, you can track the last edit date and the creation date.
 This can help you identify trends and make correlations with the date.
 If you choose to turn on archiving, you may not need to also track edits to meet these requirements.

-Ownership-based access control
+Apply ownership-based access control

 Editor tracking and time zones